SNAS/openbmp-mrt2bmp/README.md

-  -r, --router                      Router name which you want to run with your MRT files --rv, --routeviews                Router name which you want to run from routeviews.org --rv list, --routeviews list      Print name of routers from routeviews.org
+  -r, --router                      Router name which you want to run with your MRT files --rv, --routeviews                Router name which you want to run from routeviews.org --rv list, --routeviews list      Print name of routers from routeviews.org --rp, --ripe                      Router name which you want to run from ripe.net --rp list, --ripe list            Print name of routers from ripe.net
 ```

 #### Configuration